RickStrahl/BlogPosts/Updated Posts/West Wind Weblog/Tip Create a Visual Studio Menu option to Open a Command Window/TipCreateAVisualStudioMenuOptionToOpenACommandWindow.md

 Click add to add a new Command, then type in name and point at your EXE file.
 You can use environment variables if necessary (`%localappdata%` for example) in the path.
 Otherwise provide a full path.

+> Executables have to exist, so you can't use aliases.
+For example, you can't launch Windows Terminal with `wt` or `wt.exe` or VS Code with `code` without a path.
+Full path qualification is required.

 For the Arguments you can then customize the command line that is fired to the tool.
 There are a number of expansions you can use with commands to specify the current item's full path `$(ItemPath)` or the current folder `$(ItemDir)` the active item lives in.
 You can also find the `$(ProjectDir)` and `$(SolutionDir)` for higher level folders.
 The dropdown buttons provide access to the long list of replacement macros available, but the above are the most likely candidates you'll use.

 Once you click OK the new menu option is immediately available in the Tools menu.